inovotn04/Engineering_4_Notebook/README.md

 [triangleDisplay.py](https://github.com/inovotn04/Engineering_4_Notebook/blob/main/raspberry-pi/triangleDisplay.py)

 ### Reflection
 This one is literally just adding a display.
 I guess like remember the coordinates have 64, 32 as the center.
-Good luck in your future travels friend.
+That part actually caused me problems after the fact, so you gotta like do weird math and divisions and stuff.
+So do those divisions!
+Like  when you write it, because doing it after the fact is harder and feels more tedious.

 &nbsp;